 Physical access to mission critical information resources facilities shall be managed and documented by the facility’s custodian.
 The facilities must be protected by physical and environmental controls appropriate for the size and complexity of the operations and the criticality or sensitivity of the systems operated within those facilities (see NIST 800-53 PE-1).

 The information owner must review physical security measures annually in conjunction with each facility’s risk assessment, as well as whenever facilities or security procedures are significantly modified (see TAC 202.72).

-Physical access to information resources facilities administered by the IT division is restricted to individuals having prior authorization from the assistant vice president responsible for the facility.
-The responsibility for securing departmentally administered computer facilities or equipment from unauthorized physical access ultimately rests with the designated owner and designated custodian of the facility or equipment.
+Physical access to information resources facilities administered by the IT division is restricted to individuals having prior authorization from the associate vice president, or designee, responsible for the facility.
+The responsibility for securing departmentally-administered computer facilities or equipment from unauthorized physical access ultimately rests with the designated owner and designated custodian of the facility or equipment.

 Employees and information resources shall be protected from the environmental hazards posed by information resources facilities.
 Employees with duty stations inside information resources facilities shall be trained to monitor any installed environmental controls and equipment, and to respond appropriately to emergencies or equipment malfunctions.
 Emergency procedures shall be developed, documented, and regularly tested in collaboration with the university’s Office of Environmental Health, Safety & Risk Management (see NIST 800-53 PE).

 Terminals, computers, workstations, mobile devices (e.g., laptops, portable storage devices, smart phones, etc.), communication switches, network components, and other devices outside the university’s primary data centers shall receive the level of protection necessary to ensure the integrity and confidentiality of the university information accessible through them.
 The required protection may be achieved by physical or logical controls, or a combination thereof.